- Evolution of Quality Management Methods

-The platform provides software’s deep analysis through machine learning and delivers “app blueprints” models which apply cognitive generation.
+The platform provides software’s deep analysis through machine learning and delivers “app blueprints” models that apply cognitive generation.
 These blueprints hold the capability to develop multiple test cases in only a few minutes.
 Appvance also comes with a Test Designer functionality that can be combined with screenshot comparison, data driven tests, and AJAX or DOM auto capturing.

 It is one of the most commonly used AI-driven tools for continuous automated testing.
 The platform makes use of natural language testing processing for writing quality auto tests.
-It also identifies relevant test cases for test run and saves sudden test failures.
+It also identifies relevant test cases for a test run and saves sudden test failures.

 With this tool, there is no need to set up any visual processing settings, percentages, or configurations to create visual testing.
 The tool automatically understands which changes are more likely to be bugs and which are the desired changes.
 And then prioritize differences accordingly.

 It is an AI-powered test automation platform for continuous and regression testing.
 With TestCraft testers can visually create automated, Selenium-based tests using a drag and drop interface, and operate them on several browsers and work environments, simultaneously.

 It is a robust cloud based tool that leverages ML and AI.
 The tool is said to be the world’s biggest continuous testing cloud that offers around 900 combinations for browser and operating systems along with thousands of real devices.

 Google AI platforms

 It is an end-to-end platform that helps you build application-specific models and improve existing model architectures with an automated AI software development service.
 From ideation to production to deployment, the platform helps developers to build and run their own ML apps.